Installation¶

 You only need one key

-If you only call OpenAI models, only OPENAI_API_KEY is needed. liter-llm resolves the provider from the model prefix (e.g. openai/gpt-4o) and picks the matching key automatically.
+liter-llm resolves the provider from the model prefix (openai/gpt-4o, anthropic/claude-...) and picks the matching environment variable automatically.

 Don't hard-code keys in source files